hulvdan/cookier/TASKS_HULVDAN.md

   (but only doubles it from Trees, as they have 100% base Fruit chance).
   Formula for loot crate drop chance:
   `Enemy_Box_Drop_Chance * (100% + Luck) / (1 + Box_Spawned_This_Wave)`
-* stat effect: HARVESTING
-    You earn +x Materials and Experience at the end of a wave.
-    After you gained the Materials and XP, your harvesting stat increases by 5% rounded up.
-    (So if you have 5 harvest it becomes 6, and it takes 21 for getting +2 harvesting at the end of each wave).
-  If Harvesting is negative, you lose -x Materials and XP at the end of a wave.
-You cannot lose a level from this XP loss.
-While your harvesting stat is negative, there is no 5% interest.
 * engine: automatically scale fonts for current screenSize
 * engine: different atlases for different resolutions
 * engine: handle the case when there's too much textures to pack into 1 atlas